Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports that POME from its mills is treated and used for land application and composting.
+The company also reports that POME from its mills is treated at wastewater treatment plants to reduce acidity, BOD and COD contents before they are used as fertilisers and to irrigate its oil palm plantations.

 • P